vlang/v/README.md

 ## Stability, future changes, post 1.0 freeze

-Despite being at an early development stage, the V language is relatively stable, and doesn't change often.
+Despite being at an early development stage, the V language is relatively stable and doesn't change often.
 But there will be changes before 1.0.
 Most changes in the syntax are handled via vfmt automatically.